bowers-illinois-edu/bowershansen-CI-course/README.md

-# bowershansen-CI-course
+# Causal Inference for Social Scientists

-Source files for Jake and Ben and Tom's causal inference course materials
+Source files for Jake and Ben and Tom's causal inference course materials.
+This file provides some instructions for ourselves and future collaborators in regards building course materials

+## Bibliographies

+We encourage the use of the `BIB/Master_Bibliography.bib` file.

 ## Compiling `.Rnw` files